anuj342/anuj342/README.md

 # 💫 About Me:
 Hi!
 I'm Anuj, a B.tech CSIT student specializing in cybersecurity.
-Passionate about solving problems at the intersection of Machine Learning, Cloud Computing, Automation, Networking, and Cybersecurity.
+Passionate about solving problems at the intersection of Cloud Computing, Automation, Networking, and Cybersecurity.
 I love building scalable, secure, and intelligent systems that bridge data-driven intelligence with robust infrastructure.<br>